Bloody Crème Brûlée

 - Whisk eggs in a large glass measuring cup (or bowl).

-- Repeat a few more times, making sure to add the cream mixture very slowly and to keep whisking so yolks do not cook.
-Pour tempered yolks back into pan and whisk till smooth.
+- Repeat a few more times, making sure to add the cream mixture very slowly and to keep whisking so the yolks do not cook.

-- Strain the mixture into a large measuring cup (you may reuse the cup utilized for tempering) to remove the vanilla pod, seeds and any bits of cooked yolk.
+- Strain the mixture into a large measuring cup (you may reuse the cup utilized for tempering) to remove the vanilla pod, seeds, and any bits of cooked yolk.

 - Mix in food coloring until you get a deep red color.